-- ▲ Always follow proper procedures for climbing hills as described further in this Operator's Guide.
+- ⚠ Always follow proper procedures for climbing hills as described further in this Operator's Guide.
 Check the terrain carefully before you start up any hill.
 Never climb hills with excessively slippery or loose surfaces.
 Shift your weight forward.
 Never open the throttle suddenly or make sudden gear changes.
-Never go over the top of any hill at high speed. - ▲ Always follow proper procedures for going down hills and for braking on hills as described further in this Operator's Guide.
+Never go over the top of any hill at high speed. - △ Always follow proper procedures for going down hills and for braking on hills as described further in this Operator's Guide.
 Check the terrain carefully before you start down any hill.
 Shift your weight backward.
 Never go down a hill at high speed.
 Avoid going down a hill at an angle that would cause the vehicle to lean sharply to one side.
-Go straight down the hill where possible. - ▲ Always follow proper procedures for crossing the side of a hill as described further in this Operator's Guide.
+Go straight down the hill where possible. - △ Always follow proper procedures for crossing the side of a hill as described further in this Operator's Guide.
 Avoid hills with excessively slippery or loose surfaces.
-Shift your weight to the uphill side of the ATV.
-Never attempt to turn the ATV around on any hill until you have mastered the turning technique described further in this Operator's Guide on level ground.
-Avoid crossing the side of a steep hill if possible. - ▲ Always use proper procedures if you stall or roll backwards when climbing a hill.
+Shift your weight to the uphill side of the vehicle.
+Never attempt to turn the vehicle around on any hill until you have mastered the turning technique described in this Operator's Guide on level ground.
+Avoid crossing the side of a steep hill if possible. - ⚠ Always use proper procedures if you stall or roll backwards when climbing a hill.
 To avoid stalling, use proper gear and maintain a steady speed when climbing a hill.
 If you stall or roll backwards, follow the special procedure for braking described further in this Operator's Guide.
 Dismount on the uphill side or to a side if pointed straight uphill.
-Turn the ATV around and remount, following the procedure described further in this Operator's Guide. - ▲ Always check for obstacles before operating in a new area.
-Never attempt to operate over large obstacles, such as large rocks or fallen trees.
-Always follow proper procedures when operating over obstacles as described further in this Operator's Guide. - ▲ Always be careful when skidding or sliding.
+Turn the vehicle around and remount, following the procedure described further in this Operator's Guide. - ⚠ Always check for obstacles before operating in a new area.
+Never attempt to ride over large obstacles, such as large rocks or fallen trees.
+Always follow proper procedures when riding over obstacles as described further in this Operator's Guide. - △ Always be careful when skidding or sliding.
 Learn to safely control skidding or sliding by practicing at low speeds and on level, smooth terrain.
-On extremely slippery surfaces, such as ice, go slowly and be very cautious in order to reduce the chance of skidding out of control. - ▲ Never operate an ATV in fast flowing water or in water deeper than that specified further in this Operator's Guide.
+On extremely slippery surfaces, such as ice, go slowly and be very cautious in order to reduce the chance of skidding out of control. - ⚠ Never operate this vehicle in fast flowing water or in water deeper than that specified further in this Operator's Guide.
 Remember that wet brakes may have reduced stopping ability.
 Test your brakes after leaving water.
-If necessary, apply them several times to let friction dry out the pads. - ▲ Always be sure there are no obstacles or people behind you when you operate in reverse.
-When it is safe to proceed in reverse, go slowly. - Always use the size and type tires specified further in this Operator's Guide.
-Always maintain proper tire pressure as described further in this guide. - ▲ Never modify an ATV through improper installation or use of accessories. - ▲ Never exceed the stated load limits for an ATV.
+If necessary, apply them several times to let friction dry out the pads. - ⚠ Always be sure there are no obstacles or people behind you when you operate in reverse.
+When it is safe to proceed in reverse, go slowly. - △ Always use the size and type tires specified further in this Operator's Guide.
+Always maintain proper tire pressure as described further in this guide. - △ Never modify this vehicle through improper installation or use of accessories.
+Only use BRP's approved accessories. - ⚠ Never exceed the stated load limits for this vehicle including operator, all other loads and added accessories.
 Cargo should be properly distributed and securely attached.
-Reduce speed and follow instructions in this Operator's Guide for carrying cargo or pulling a trailer.
+Reduce speed and follow instructions in this manual for carrying cargo or pulling a trailer.
 Allow greater distance for braking. - ▲ FOR MORE INFORMATION ABOUT ATV SAFETY, contact an authorized ATV dealer to find out about the training courses nearest you.